-Once this operation is complete (which may take several minutes), the software programme will design a layout of the loop wiring showing all the connected devices.
+Once this operation is complete (which may take several minutes), the software program will design a layout of the loop wiring showing all the connected devices.

-A.2 Reading the loop operation
+A.2 Reading the loop

-This operation allows the system to read the serial number of each device on the loop and acquire its logic address (from 1 to 240), assigned during a previous addressing operation.
+This operation allows the system to learn the serial numbers of all the devices connected to the loop and enroll the logic addresses (number between 1 and 240) assigned to them during the addressing phase.

-Note: This operation can be carried out only when dealing with a previously addressed loop (addressed via a control panel or EITK-DRV loop driver).
+Note: The loop reading phase can be carried out only on previously addressed loops, either via the control panel or by means of an EITK-DRV loop driver.

-From panel: <key>, Programming, , Configuration, Modify Configuration, Manual Configuration, Loop, select the loop, Loop parameters, set the protocol type as INIM and the wiring method as 4 Wire, ←, Esc, Esc, Auto Enroll, Loop, place the cursor arrow on the desired loop (column 1 to 8) on the ENROLL DEVICES line.
-Using the ▲ key, enter the "+" sign (which will appear on both lines automatically), ←, ←
+From panel: <key>, Programming, , Configuration, Modify Configuration, Manual Configuration, Loop, select the loop, Loop parameters, set the protocol type as INIM and the wiring method as 4 Wire, ↓, Esc, Esc, Esc, Auto Enroll, Loop, place the cursor arrow on the desired loop (column 1 to 8) on the ENROLL DEVICES line.
+Using the ▲ key, enter the "+" sign (which will appear on both lines automatically), ↓, ↓